-Lakers block 20 shots, hold off Pistons 106-99 in wild 4th
+Swat team: Lakers block 20 shots, hold off Pistons 106-99

 James’ driving, two-handed dunk put the Lakers up 96-92 with 3:22 left, and Davis was unstoppable down the stretch.

-After Rose hit a 3-pointer with 1:52 left to trim LA’s lead to one point, Davis replied with a corner 3, and Dwight Howard got the Lakers’ 20th blocked shot moments later.
-Howard finished with 11 points, nine rebounds and five blocks.
+After Rose hit a 3-pointer with 1:52 left to trim LA’s lead to one point, Davis replied with a corner 3, and Howard got the Lakers’ 20th blocked shot moments later.

-Avery Bradley sprained his right ankle shortly before halftime and didn’t return for the Lakers.
-The starting guard missed 13 games earlier in this season with a hairline fracture in his leg.

-The Lakers blocked eight shots in the first quarter alone, including four by Davis and three by JaVale McGee, who finished with six.
-Los Angeles blocked 12 shots and held Detroit to 35% shooting in the first half, but Rose and Drummond still kept the Pistons close.
+The Lakers blocked eight shots in the first quarter alone, including four by Davis and three by McGee.
+Los Angeles blocked 12 shots and held Detroit to 35% shooting in the first half, but couldn’t pull away while the Pistons made their first 21 consecutive free throws.

-Detroit also stayed in it by making its first 21 consecutive free throws until Drummond missed midway through the third quarter.
-The Pistons still took their first lead late in the third on back-to-back 3-pointers by Mykhailiuk and Langston Galloway.

-Pistons: Blake Griffin missed his fourth straight game with knee soreness.
-The injury forced the longtime Clippers star to miss both of Detroit’s games at Staples Center this season. … Coach Dwane Casey got a technical foul in the third quarter for arguing the severity of a foul call against James. … Detroit again had five players out with injuries, leaving an 11-man active roster.

 UP NEXT